A Guide to the best Australian Beaches

 Cronulla is another popular Sydney beach, known for the excellent waves to suit all kind of surfer experience from beginner to expert level.
-Cronulla beach is also known for other sport activities like kayaking, canoeing, scuba diving to view marine life.
-If you wish to stay overnight a good entertainment and a rich night life programm is provided.
+Cronulla beach is also known for other sports activities like kayaking, canoeing, scuba diving to view marine life.
+If you wish to stay overnight a good entertainment and a rich nightlife program is provided.
 Check out the listings of festivals and food & wine parties for great fun!

 Manly Beach, Sydney

-On your journey you will make several stops to see pretty beaches like Dee Why, Collaroy , Narrabeen Beach, Mona Vale, Newport, Avalon Beach which offers excellent dining and shopping venues, up to the northern part with the lovely Bilgola Beach and the gorgeous Whale Beach (my favorite one!) to finally reach Palm Beach.
+On your journey, you will make several stops to see pretty beaches like Dee Why, Collaroy, Narrabeen Beach, Mona Vale, Newport, Avalon Beach which offers excellent dining and shopping venues, up to the northern part with the lovely Bilgola Beach and the gorgeous Whale Beach (my favourite one!) to finally reach Palm Beach.

-Among all the northern beches Palm Beach is certainly the most known, because of many vips living there, and its trendy setting.
-But it may disappoint you, in my opinion it is not as spectacular as you may expect though.
+Among all the northern beaches Palm Beach is certainly the most known, because of many VIPs living there, and its trendy setting.
+But it may disappoint you, in my opinion, it is not as spectacular as you may expect though.

 Hope you enjoyed this Guide about New South Wales Beaches.